GarrettHays/inventory-tracker/README.md

 ## By Garrett Hays

-#### A webpage built to allow users to add and keep track of inventory items.
+#### A webpage that allows users to add and keep track of inventory items.
 This webpage was built using JavaScript, CSS, HTML & React.

 ## Technologies Used